tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 :network.py:
     Example for the use of class `Zvbi.ServiceDec`_, type *Zvbi.VBI_EVENT_NETWORK*.
+    This script shows how to identify a network from data transmitted in XDS packets, Teletext packet 8/30 format 1 and 2, and VPS packets.
-    The script captures from `/dev/vbi0` until the currently tuned channel is identified by means of VPS, PDC et.al.
+    The script captures directly from a device until the currently tuned channel is identified by means of VPS, PDC et.al.
     (This is a direct translation of `examples/network.c` in the libzvbi package.)

 :proxy-test.py: